Willamette Valley Oregon, USA Travel Guide

 Availability can be sparse in very rural winery areas for pickups.

-Use official apps and confirm vehicle details for ride-sharing safety.
+Use official apps and verify vehicle details for transportation-sharing safety.

-Car rental is the most practical way to explore the Willamette Valley.
+Renting a car is the most practical means of exploring the Willamette Valley.
 Motorcycle and scooter rentals are limited.
-Bicycle rentals are available in towns catering to wine region cycling tours.
+Bike rentals are available in towns catering to wine region cycling tours.

-Numerous private companies offer guided wine tours by van or small bus, offering a designated driver and curated itineraries.
+Numerous private companies offer guided wine tours by a minivan or small bus, offering a designated driver and curated itineraries.
 Book in advance.

 Boat taxis and regular passenger ferry services are limited.
 Recreational boating, kayaking, and canoeing are possible on the Willamette River.

 Many modern wineries are ADA compliant.
-Rental car companies offer vehicles with accessibility features with advance notice.
+Rental car companies offer cars with accessibility features with advance notice.
 Public transit systems generally accommodate wheelchairs.

 Book your rental car in advance, especially during the peak season (summer/fall), to find availability and better rates.

-Many modern wineries are ADA compliant with ramps and wide pathways.
+Many up-to-date wineries are ADA compliant with ramps and wide pathways.

 Call ahead to confirm for elderly people establishments.

-Rental car companies offer accessible vehicles with advance notice.
+Rental car companies offer wheelchair-accessible vehicles with advance notice.

 Book specific vehicle types in advance.